prometheus/docs/content/docs/querying/operators.md

 dropped from the result.
 The metric name of the result vector is carried over from the left hand side of the expression.

-## Comparison / Filter Binary Operators
+## Comparison / filter binary operators

 The following binary comparison/filter operators exist in Prometheus: